South Korea group BTS speaks at UN, expresses hope in future generation | Politics

 ''We have people who are concerned for the world and searching for the answers.
 There is still many pages left into story about us, and I thought we shouldn't talk like the endings already been written.''
 Contrary to perception amid pandemic, RM said the young generation is not lost.

-''I've heard that people in their teens and 20s today are being referred to as COVID lost generation, that they've lost their way at a time when they need the most diverse opportunities and must try new things, but I think it's a stretch to say they're lost...''
+''I've heard that people in their teens and 20s today are being referred to as COVID lost generation, that they've lost their way at a time when they need the most diverse opportunities and must try new things, but I think it's a stretch to say they're lost, just because the path they tread can't be seen by grown-up eyes.''
 Jimin said the youth should instead be called ''the welcome generation'' ''...because instead of fearing change this generation says welcome and keeps forging ahead.'' ''If we believe in possibilities and hope, even when the unexpected happens, we will not lose our way, but discover new ones,'' RM added.

 The group said all seven of them received their COVID-19 vaccines and they are doing everything to keep this ''new reality'' going forward, expressing hope that they would be able to meet their fans ''face to face'' in near future.